daminals/bathroom-geometry/README.md

 # What's next for SBU Bathroom Finder
 We want to implement a more largescale bathroom finder, that is easily adaptable to metropolitan and campus areas.
 We also want to improve user functionality by having an improved rating experience that is better integrated with our main Gallery and Viewer.

+If we had more time, we would have written a Jump Flooding Algorithm with the following customizations, based on a few stack overflow posts (notably [this one](https://stackoverflow.com/questions/73255352/creating-a-voroni-diagram-with-arbitrary-boundaries)):
+  - if the tile is colored with the boundary color, discard consideration for recoloring automatically
+  - implement A* for the dist() check which respects the walls